Investing in Real Estate With Arrived Vs. High-Yield Savings Accounts

 Rates for high-yield savings accounts fluctuate and can offer a higher return rate than traditional savings.
 Real estate investments often offer consistent returns over time.
 That could mean that one occasionally outperforms the other.

-But you also have to consider tax implications.
+You also need to consider the tax implications.
 Interest from high-yield savings accounts is taxed at your highest marginal tax rate.
-If you’re a high earner in a high-tax state, that could mean paying nearly 45% in taxes.
-Appreciation from real estate is taxed under capital gains rates, or around 15% for most people.
+This can mean paying nearly 45% in taxes for high earners in high-tax states.
+In contrast, appreciation from real estate is taxed at capital gains rates, which are around 15% for most people.
+REIT dividends, which comprise at least 90% of taxable income, are typically taxed at ordinary income rates ranging from 10% to 37%, depending on your total income.

 Real estate and earnings from high-yield savings accounts can fluctuate like any investment.

-And in this case, it worked.
-As of September 2023, high-yield savings accounts are earning as much as 5.00% APY (and higher in some cases).
+As of August 2024, high-yield savings accounts were earning as much as 5.00% APY (and higher in some cases).
 When APYs are high, it might make sense to stash your cash in a high-yield savings account, especially over a traditional savings account that may only earn a fraction of that.

 But that’s the rub: Rates don’t stay high.